LaraChicharo/tsp-sa/README.md

 ## Run
 #### Bulk run seeds
     main <sequence file> <seeds file>
+Note that *sequence file* and *seeds file* need to specify the number of elements they contain and then declare those elements separated by spaces.
 Output will go to standard output.
 #### Plot a single seed
     main <sequence file> -p <seed>